ljomoila/235/README.md

 ## Development

-Make sure you have XCode and/or Android Studio is installed on your computer.
+Make sure you have XCode and/or Android Studio installed on your computer.

 ### Init

 - `npm install` - Installs packages

 ### Start

 - `npx expo start` - Runs app in simulator for a chosen platform

 ### Build

 - `expo run:ios/android` - Builds project and runs it in simulator

 ### Test

 - `npm test` - Runs all tests

 ### Build to store (Testflight)